How city-slickers can get alpine fit without heading into the backcountry, by Elke Braun Elwert

-If you’re planning a multiday trip in alpine terrain, training can be tough if you’re surrounded by pavements, tarmac and other distinctly un-wilderness-y terrain.
+If you’re planning a multiday trip in alpine terrain but live in the city, training can be tough when you’re surrounded by pavements, tarmac and other distinctly un-wilderness-y terrain.
 But Alpine Recreation guide Elke Braun-Elwert has a few tips up her sleeve for how to prepare your body even when miles away from the tough stuff.

 - Rock hop in a river or on a stretch of coastline near home.
 I recommend this particularly for building strength in your ankles for cramponing